MIA2I/SkeletalSimilarityMetric/README.md

 SkeletalSimilarity.m is the main function of the calculation of skeletal similarity.

 Run Example.m to compare the skeletal similarity metric with the traditional evaluation metrics Se, Sp, Acc and CAL.

+Should you have any qustions in either understanding or implementing the loss, please send emails to z.yan@connect.ust.hk.